binerogroup/documentation/networking/load-balancer/index.rst

 .. caution::

-   Please note that availability zone on a :doc:`index` only selects where the load balancer is located and the incoming traffic from the internet will still go through the availability zone that the :doc:`/networking/router/index` is in.
+   The availability zone on a :doc:`index` only selects where to place your load balancer, incoming traffic from the internet will still go through the availability zone of the :doc:`/networking/router/index`.

 .. toctree::
   :maxdepth: 2